arpitbbhayani/articles/blogs/fractional-cascading.md

 Preprocessing is a super-critical step in fractional cascading because it is responsible for speeding up the iterative binary searches.
 Preprocessing actually sets up all the bridges from all the elements from one list to the range of items in the lower list where the element could be found.
 These bridges then cascade to all the lists on the lower levels.

 ### Create Auxiliary Lists
 The first step in pre-processing is to create `k` auxiliary lists from `k` original lists.
 These lists are created bottom-up which means lists on the lower levels are created first - `M(i+1)` is created before `M(i)`.
-An auxiliary list `M(i)` is created as a sorted list of elements of original list `L(i)` and half of the previously created auxiliary list `M(i+1)`.
+An auxiliary list `M(i)` is created as a sorted list of elements of the original list `L(i)` and half of the previously created auxiliary list `M(i+1)`.
 The half elements of auxiliary lists are chosen by picking every other element from it.

 ![Create Auxiliary Lists](https://user-images.githubusercontent.com/4745789/81494077-8112ea80-92c3-11ea-9416-bb2422334744.png)